tonyleelyy/OpenCore-Hackintosh-Dell-G3-3579/README.md

 11. Copy "itlwm.kext" to a place you knew.

+12. **SHUTDOWN your computer, and boot again in OC(do not reboot from Windows)**

-12. Unplug your Ethernet first!!
-(I don't konw why)
+13. **Unplug your Ethernet first!!
+(I don't konw why)**

-13. Use Terminal to run these: (replace "itlwm.kext" with your file address like "/Users/tony/Downloads/itlwm.kext")
+14. Use Terminal to run these: (replace "itlwm.kext" with your file address like "/Users/tony/Downloads/itlwm.kext")

 ```
 cp -R itlwm.kext /tmp